MQCybersec/mqcybersec-website/src/content/writeups/25-irisctf-sinefm.md

 **Note: This writeup uses software and terms from the [RFoIP writeup](25-irisctf-rfoip), recommended you read that first if you are new to radio.**

 Following from the same principle as before, we connect to the TCP source and listen in, analysing the incoming signal.
-The signal here is compressing and rarefacting very rapidly, which is a telltal sign of an FM encoded signal.
+The signal here is compressing and rarefacting very rapidly, which is a telltale sign of an FM encoded signal.
 FM stands for frequency modulation and is a common technique used to transmit data over radio.

 What this means is that the encoded message will have a constant amplitude, with varying frequency.
 This is exactly what we see here and GRC has a decoder for this built into it.
 We'll use the `NBFM Receive` blocks and the `Multiply Const` blocks are to increase the ampliude of the signal so we can actually hear.
 Finally connect it to an `Audio Sink` to be able to actually hear the decoded signal.